SoShibby/Garo-GM3D/README.md

 4. Select "New service account" in the drop-down menu and enter a name for you service account
 5. Select "JSON" as key type
 6. You will automatically download a JSON file with this data.
-7. Save this file on your Raspberry Pi and remember where, as you will need it for the next step
+7. Save this file on your Raspberry Pi and remember where, as you will need it later
 8. Next create a new spreadsheet on [Google drive](https://drive.google.com/drive/my-drive).
+9. In cell A1 enter the following text: "Current Watt Hours"
+10. In cell B1 enter the following text: "0"
-9. Then give your service account access to this spreadsheet (you do this by click on share when you are viewing your newly created spreadsheet).
-You can find the email address to your service account by opening the file was downloaded in step 6.
+11. Then give your service account access to this spreadsheet (you do this by click on share when you are viewing your newly created spreadsheet).
+You can find the email address to your service account by opening the file that was downloaded in step 6.

 Installation
 -----------------